-The following table summarizes our contractual obligations as of December 31, 2019, which represent material expected or contractually committed future obligations:
+The following table summarizes our contractual obligations as of December 31, 2020, which represent material expected or contractually committed future obligations:

-(Dollars in thousands) Payments Due by Period Less th an 1 year 1-3 years years More than 5 years Total Operating Leases \$ 213 \$ 274 \$ \$ 487 Total \$ 213 \$ 274 \$ \$ \$ 487
+(Dollars in thousands) Payments Due by Period

+Less than 1 year 1-3 years 3-5 years More than 5 years Total

+Operating Lease \$219 \$ 55 \$ \$ - \$274

+Financing Leases 34 53 87

+Total \$253 \$108 \$- \$- \$361

 We lease a 23,000 square foot facility located in Eden Prairie, Minnesota.
 The lease period commenced December 1, 2011 and extends through March 31, 2022.
 This facility serves as our corporate headquarters and houses substantially all of our functional areas.
-Monthly rent and common area maintenance charges for our headquarters total approximately \$25,000.
+Monthly rent and common area maintenance charges, including estimated property tax for our headquarters total approximately \$27,000.
 The lease contains provisions for annual inflationary adjustments.
 Rent expense is being recorded on a straight-line basis over the term of the lease.
+The Company also entered into two finance leases in 2020 for computer hardware and audio-visual equipment with monthly payments of approximately \$2,400 due through August 2023.